SoftwareUnderstanding/software_types/README.md

 ## Why do we need a schema.org profile for software types?

 Software applications are ubiquitous in our society, ranging simple desktop applications in personal desktops to packages, libraries or containers deployed in servers.
-In fact, schema.org partly acknoweldges the importance of software by having the term `schema:SoftwareApplication` as the target of `schema:SoftwareSourceCode`.
+In fact, schema.org partly acknowledges the importance of software by having the term `schema:SoftwareApplication` as the target of `schema:SoftwareSourceCode`.
 This is because software applications typically offers one or more interfaces through which users or machines can interact with it.
 Schema.org includes popular types of ``schema:SoftwareApplication`` like ``schema:WebApplication``, ``schema:MobileApplication``, and even ``schema:VideoGame``.
 However, we find that schema.org subtypes for software applications are quite lacking when we look at them from a software development perspective.
 Here we attempt to fill the gaps and define further (sub)types